Jon-Eric Sullivan: Executive career

+Early career

 Following his playing career, Sullivan worked a season as a student assistant and wide receivers coach at Gardner–Webb.
 He then became an employee at GMAC Insurance in Charlotte, North Carolina.
 He later became a sales rep for L.G.
 Balfour Company in Phoenix, Arizona.

+Green Bay Packers

-In 2003, he "missed football" and became a training camp intern for the Green Bay Packers of the NFL.
+In 2003, Sullivan "missed football" and became a training camp intern for the Green Bay Packers of the NFL.
 The following year, he was hired by the Packers as an employee in the football operations department.

 Sullivan spent several years as the Packers' National Football Scouting representative at the NFL Scouting Combine.
 In 2008, he became a scout for the Central Plains region, and after four seasons in that role, he became a Southeast region scout in 2012, a position he remained in through 2015.
 In 2016, he was promoted to director of college scouting.
 He became an important figure in the team's drafting and was described as the "right-hand man" to general manager Brian Gutekunst.
 In 2018, he was promoted again, to co-director of player personnel, along with Jon Wojciechowski.
 In 2022, he was promoted to vice president of player personnel.

-In 2025, Sullivan was interviewed by several teams as a general manager candidate, including the Tennessee Titans, Las Vegas Raiders and New York Jets.
+In 2025, Sullivan was interviewed by several teams as a general manager candidate, including the Tennessee Titans, Las Vegas Raiders, and New York Jets.

+Miami Dolphins

+On January 9, 2026, Sullivan was named the general manager of the Miami Dolphins, replacing Chris Grier who was fired midway through the 2025 season.
+Ten days later, the Dolphins chose to pair Sullivan up with former Packers defensive coordinator, Jeff Hafley, who the team hired as their new head coach.